 Make yourself safe, with a physical barrier or good distance between you and any stinging insects.

-Honey bee stingers have barbs to ensure the sting remains lodged in the threat.
-Wasps do not have barbed stingers so they can sting you multiple times.
+Honey bee stingers have barbs to ensure it remains lodged in the threat.
+Wasps do not have barbed stingers so they can use theirs multiple times!

 What Happens When You Are Stung?